These sourdough cheese scones are tender and cheesy with a hint of fresh chives. They're a great use for discard sourdough starter.

 - Stir in the grated cheese and chopped chives.

 - Add in the sourdough discard starter and half the milk.
-Fold it together and add in as much of the rest of the milk as much as is needed to create a slightly sticky and shaggy dough.
+Fold it together and add in only as much milk as is needed to create a shaggy dough that just holds together when pressed.

 - Lift up the bottom third of the dough and bring it into the middle.
 Bring down the top third of the dough and fold this over, like you're folding a pamphlet.